AstroBai/chains_viewer/README.md

 # chains_viewer
-Viewer GUI for MCMC chains
+Viewer GUI for MCMC chains.
+You can monitor the progress of your MCMC chains.
+Currently support Cobaya.
 # Usage
+Very easy, just:
 ```
 python chains_viewer.py
 ```